Andranik Voskanyan: International career

-In 2011, the chief coach of the Armenia national team saw Voskanyan's skills and recruited him in the Armenia U-21 youth team.
+In 2011, the head coach of the Armenia national team saw Voskanyan's skills and recruited him in the Armenia U-21 youth team.
 On June 7 the same year, he made his debut for the youth national team in the qualifying matches for the 2013 UEFA European Under-21 Football Championship.
-His debut came in the opening match against the Montenegro U-21 youth team, which the Armenian youth team dealt a crushing defeat to 4-1.
-He played 5 games as a youth, all in 2011.
+His debut came in the opening match against the Montenegro U-21 youth team, which the Armenian youth team dealt a 4–1 defeat.
+He played five games as a youth, all in 2011.

-On February 28, 2012, he made his debut in the Armenia national football team in a friendly match against Serbia.
+On 28 February 2012, he made his debut in the Armenia senior national team in a friendly match against Serbia.
 Voskanyan played on the field in the 77th minute of the match, replacing Varazdat Haroyan.
-The match ended in defeat for Armenia 0-2.
+The match ended in 2–0 defeat for Armenia.